Canva Review — All the Pros and Cons

 Canva video editing timeline

 Ultimately, it’s fair to say that the video creation functionality on offer from Canva is nowhere near as extensive as that which you’d find in a dedicated video editing application — you won’t be able to play with a wide range of transitions, or professionally grade your video content, for example.
-But overall, it’s extremely useful and usable, and the built-in library of stock videos brings with it the potential to save users a lot of money.

-How to access a 30-day free trial of Canva Pro (note: available for a limited time only)
+How to access a 30-day free trial of Canva Pro

-For a limited time only, you can access a 30-day free trial of Canva Pro here.
+For a limited time, you can access a 30-day free trial of Canva Pro here.
 This gives you access to all Canva’s premium design tools, along with a huge library of stock images, graphics, video and audio.
 Note that in order to access the trial, you will need to enter credit card details — but you will be given the opportunity to cancel your trial before moving on to a paid plan.

 Creating presentations in Canva